 Vinyl and rubber products were once relegated to just rain protection gear in our closets.
 But designers have embraced vinyl, neoprene and other synthetic fabrics for all types of fashion.
 They are often chosen as an alternative to leather or to make a high-fashion statement.

-Because of their unique properties, just a toss in the washer won't work and traditional laundry techniques and products may ruin the finish.
-Vinyl and rubber fabrics are damaged by most petroleum or oil-based solvents....
-The oil solvents remove the plasticizer in vinyl film fabric and cause stiffening.
+Due to their unique properties, just a toss in the washer won't work and traditional laundry techniques and products may ruin the finish.
+Vinyl and rubber fabrics are damaged by most petroleum or oil-based solvents.
+The... oil solvents remove the plasticizer in vinyl film fabric and cause stiffening.